brunexgeek/protogen/README.md

 - [ ] oneof
 - [ ] maps

-Proto3 features:
+Proto3 syntax features:
 - [x] Line comments
 - [ ] Block comments
+- [ ] Packages
+- [ ] Imports
 - [ ] Options

 ## Limitations

+These are the current limitations of the implementation.
+Some of them may be removed in future versions.
-- You can't import additional ``.proto`` files;
+- You cannot import additional ``.proto`` files;
-- Circular references are not supported
+- Circular references are not supported;
-- Messages used by other messages *must* be declared first;
+- Messages used by other messages *must* be declared first.